Bitunix Review

 - Demo trading account available immediately after registration

-- Clean interface with both beginner and advanced modes
+- Interface with simplified and advanced modes

 - KYC processes in 30 minutes to 2 hours